jamesknelson/govern/README.md

 }
 ```

-While `govern` is the simplest way of using a Govern component, there can be times when it doesn't give you enough control.
+While `connect` is the simplest way of using a Govern component, there can be times when it doesn't give you enough control.
 Luckily, you have other options.

 ### `createGovernor(element: GovernElement)`